TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019/08/2019-08-14-cutlist-optimizer.md

 <hr class="hr-thick" style="margin-bottom: 30px">

 ## YouTube Video

 I may or may not add more to this article.
-Right now my plan is to start working on the YouTube video, and that may lead to changes in this article.
+Right now my plan is to start working on the YouTube video, and that may lead to changes to this article.
 If I update this article, I'll change the date mentioned in the [top "Note"](#top-note).

 {% include footnote-title.html %}

 [^1]: I think there's a bug that sometimes crops up when you do this.
-See the "[Bugs](##-bugserror-messages)" section.
+See the "[Error Messages / Bugs](#-error-messages-bugs)" section.
 [^2]: [Ibid](https://research.wou.edu/c.php?g=551307&p=3785494){:target="_blank"}.